 If applicable, Clyde Riggs Elementary will take the following actions to involve the families of children served in Title I, Part A schools in decisions about how the 1 percent of Title I, Part A funds reserved for parent and family engagement is spent by:

-- Each family will complete a parent interest survey at parent-teacher conferences in the spring.
+● Each family will complete a parent interest survey at our annual parent meeting in the fall.
 This survey gives families an opportunity to express areas in which monies should be spent in regard to parent and family engagement.

 COORDINATION OF SERVICES

 Clyde Riggs Elementary will, to the extent feasible and appropriate, coordinate and integrate parent and family engagement programs and activities with other Federal, State, and local programs, including public preschool programs, and conduct other activities, such as parent resource centers, that encourage and support families in more fully participating in the education of their children by: